christopher-l/talks/2021-01-19 Accessibility Lessons Learned.md

     - `listbox` `option`

-# How To Improve Things

-## Things to Look Out For
+# Things to Look Out For

----

-Is the component usable via keyboard?
+## Is the component usable via keyboard?

 - Can all interactive elements be reached via <kbd>Tab</kbd>?
 - Does the order make sense?
 - Can the user control all interactive elements via keyboard?

----

-Are interactive elements correctly labelled?
+## Are interactive elements correctly labelled?

 - Check the accessibility name of focusable elements with the "Accessibility" tab in dev tools
 - Heading vs. `fieldset` / `group` vs. `label`

----

-Do non-textual elements have textual alternatives?
+## Do non-textual elements have textual alternatives?

 - Images
     - Often `alt=""` is appropriate